JohnConnellCS/Tour-Guide-Generator/README.md

     Diddy Riese|This is where you get cheap yummy cookies.
     Ami Sushi|Enjoy some raw fish here.
     Fox Theater|Watch a movie premiere here with the big shots.
+    Ackerman Union|I want some Jollicup!
+Who doesn't love boba?
+    Five Guys|Fries are great but the prices not so much Barney's Beanery|Anyone know what a Beanery is?

   After inserting a valid input, the program will output directions that a tour guide robot would follow.
 This includes how far to go on each road, where to turn, and the ouputting of the descriptions you add.